NxPKG/khulnasoft-docs/content/waf/tools/user-agent-blocking.md

 ## Availability

-Cloudflare User Agent Blocking is available on all plans.
-The number of available User Agent Blocking rules depends on your Cloudflare plan.
+Khulnasoft User Agent Blocking is available on all plans.
+The number of available User Agent Blocking rules depends on your Khulnasoft plan.

 {{<feature-table id="security.x_user_agent_rules">}}